dataplat/mastodon/README.md

 # Finding our community members on Mastodon

-This repo contains importable CSV files with the Mastodon addresses of Data Platform, PowerShell and Power BI Twitter communities on Mastodon.
+This repo contains importable CSV files with the Mastodon addresses of Data Platform, PowerShell and Power BI Twitter communities.
 It has been compiled using **only publicly available** information.

+> **Note**
+>
-If you'd like to be included, please add your Mastodon address to your Twitter name, username, bio or pinned Tweet and it'll be added to the CSV around midnight GMT.
+>  If you'd like to be included, please add your Mastodon address to your Twitter name, username, bio or pinned Tweet and it'll be added to the CSV around midnight GMT.
+>
+> Please also let others know to do the same!

 This project has a lot of possiblities and this is just a preview of what's to come.
 If you're in the data community and would like to add any additional lists, please do!